And why is it important when marketing your products and services

 It really doesn’t matter what you put down.
 By naming the companies that first came to mind, you’ve just proven the effectiveness and power of a brand.

 Why?
 Because you remembered those companies.
-You are clear about their identity, what they stand for, what they value, what they associate themselves with.
+You are clear about their brand identity, what they stand for, what they value, what they associate themselves with.
 You’ve retained their brand.
 And if you want to emulate their success, if you want to stand out and claim a decent share of your target market, you also may want to consider shifting your focus from marketing to branding.